Continuing our discussion of Crimes Against Logic …

 - Everything denounced in the Bible should be illegal

 - Abortion is denounced in the Bible, thus

 - Abortion should be illegal

-To be consistent I must denounce and praise everything the Bible denounces and praises.
-Independent of the fact that there is no clear Biblical prohibition against abortion, if one consistently followed the Bible on moral matters one would have to also condemn, often under penalty of death: working on the sabbath, eating shellfish, approaching an alter with poor eyesight, getting haircuts, touch the skin of dead pigs, planting two different crops in the same field, contacting women during menstruation, cursing, and more.
+To be consistent, I must denounce and praise everything the Bible denounces and praises.
+Independent of the fact that there is no clear Biblical prohibition against abortion, if one consistently followed the Bible on moral matters one would have to condemn, often under penalty of death: working on the sabbath, eating shellfish, approaching an altar with poor eyesight, getting haircuts, touch the skin of dead pigs, planting two different crops in the same field, contacting women during menstruation, cursing, rebelling against parents, and more.
 Thus, to be consistent, you can’t pick and choose to suit your prejudice.

 Equivocation – In logic an expression is used equivocally in an argument when it has two different meanings—it is used in one place one way and another way in another place.
 For example, if I say that clubs don’t hurt because I joined one and I’m fine, whereas you say you were hit by one and they do hurt, then we are equivocating on the use of the word club.